OpenMined/carioca/web-scripts/README.md

 Please make sure to update tests and documentation as appropriate.

-The test application is located in the `test-app` folder and the NPM package is located in the `web-starter` folder.
+The test application is located in the `test-app` folder and the NPM package is located in the `web-scripts` folder.
 Run `yarn install` in each to get all your dependencies and then run one of the specified scripts in the `package.json` file to get started.

 ## License